forestdb/forestdb.org/models/bayesian-data-analysis.md

   "data: proportion of fair responses")
 ~~~

 This is great.
 The model doesn't suffer from the same *lower-bias* flaw that it did previously.

-Notice that our cognitive model has 0 parameters that the data analysis model would have to infer.
+Notice that our cognitive model now has no parameters for the data analysis model to infer; the posterior predictive is thus the same as the 'prior predictive', that is, what we would expect before seeing any data.

 ## Generalized, enriched bias coin model

-Are there actually 0 parameters to our model?
-In a sense, yes: there are no variables that take on particular values that we're uncertain about.
-At the same time, we do have an assumption about the `biased-weight' distribution that exists inside the cognitive model.
-We have a uniform distribution over coin weights.
-It's conceiveable, however, that there is some global bias to detecting bias-sequences with heads or tails specifically.
-That is, sequences of predominantly H (or, T) might be more confusable with fair sequences.

-We can capture this idea by generalizing the uniform distribution to some distribution of coin weights, whose mean and variance have uncertainty.
+We can further extend the above cognitive model.
+For instance, while it appears that people consider different weights for biased coins, do they have an overall bias to prefer heads-weighted or tails-weighted coins?
+We can explore this hypothesis by generalizing the uniform distribution to some distribution of coin weights, whose mean and variance have uncertainty.
+If the uncertain mean and variance are outside the cognitive model, then they are scientific hypotheses about the bias people bring to this problem; if they are inside, they represent the hypothesis that people reason about the mean and variance of the prior distribution.

-The canonical distribution over coin weights is the Beta distribution.
-(Coin-weights are, formally, Binomial parameters.
-  The higher-order distribution of coin-weight is called the Beta distribution.
-  You may (or may not) have heard of Beta-Binomial priors.
-This is it.)
+Here's a model extended to capture uncertainty about the biases of participants.
 Note: This will take about 30 seconds to run.

 ~~~
 ;;;fold: